 The Tat, as it is often called, flows out of the majestic Kluane Range of mountains in the southern Yukon Territory and slices past the Alsek Range on its way to traverse the region between the Ice Field Range and the Fairweather Range of the St Elias Mountains.
 It is, perhaps, the greatest wilderness float trip in North America with the upper half of its length in Canada and the lower half in Alaska, a journey of up to 150 miles.
 It is a river slightly counter intuitive in nature as it begins in the mild dry reaches of Kluane in the Yukon Territory and ends in the cold icy grip of the Fairweather Mountains in Glacier Bay National Park and Preserve.
 All the way down its length the vegetation will indicate an increase in elevation as alpine plants will be beside the river within 30 miles of the ocean.
 It features a 14-mile long canyon full of whitewater on the first day and crosses 4 major tectonic fault lines as it traverses five major terrain blocks.
 Any trip down the Tat winds up on the Alsek River for the last few days.
 There are giant icebergs in the river and miles-wide alluvial outwash plains to route through.
 It goes through the largest concentration of grizzly bears in North America and flows where the ranges of the interior Dall's Sheep overlap with the coastal Mountain Goat.
 It joins the lower Alsek River for its final giant crescendo of nature where the river flows to the ocean with volumes over 100,00 cubic feet per second.
-It is a landscape only recently uncovered by glacial ice and is as close to the Pleistocene Era as you can get with some examples of the Mastodon Steppes in places.
+It is a landscape only recently uncovered by glacial ice and is as close to the Pleistocene Era as you can get with some examples of The Mammoth Steppes in places.
 It even has the actions of surging glaciers and huge water volume spikes when glacial outbursts release tens of thousands of cfs in short periods of time.
 The river is 152 miles and is easily floated in 7 to 10 days to the take out at a fish processing plant at Dry Bay on the north coast of southeast Alaska.

 The Tat requires a take out permit from Glacier Bay National Park and forms and info packet are available upon request from the Yakutat Ranger Station in Yakutat, Alaska.
 Registration is required for your launch date and is with Parks Canada and Kluane Provincial Park and can be done by phone.
 It is the take out date that is regulated and you can’t miss it.
 There is paper work for the Customs and Immigration people of both countries prior to the trip, as well.